 Complete and submit your FAFSA at www.fafsa.ed.gov by March 1.
-Before you fill out the form, you and your parent/guardian must each get a PIN from www.pin.ed.gov.
+Before you fill out the form, you and your parent/guardian must each get an FSA ID from www.studentaid.ed.gov.
 Filling out the FAFSA online is the best way to do it, but you can still get a paper form by calling 1-800-433-3243 or 1-800-730-8913 if you are hearing impaired.

 March 1 is also the deadline for the Pennsylvania House of Representatives Scholarship.

 Several TFEC scholarship applications have a March 15 deadline – but pay close attention, as there are some with deadlines before or after this date.